rushi/css-grid-generator/.github/instructions/general-coding-instructions.md

 - No React.FC; always define a props interface.
 - Keep components small and focused.
 - Avoid effects unless needed; use `useMount` from `ahooks` instead of `useEffect([])`.
-- Use `useMemo` and `useCallback` for performance, but avoid premature optimization.
 - Always trim `experience.name` because experience names can have leading/trailing spaces.
 - Functions returning JSX must be components.
 - Follow the pattern: `const ComponentName = ({ prop1 }: Props) => { ... }`.